madchap/energiapro_gas_consumption/README.md

 If you are not equipped with the LoraWan stuff, you should be able to contact EnergiaPro and request its installation and configuration at no charge.

-## AppDaemon's python pre-requisites
+## AppDaemon's python and system packages pre-requisites
-Make sure you have the following installed:
+Make sure you have the following python packages installed:
 - xlrd
 - pandas
 - requests
 - selenium

-You will need `chromedriver` installed as well for selenium to be able to work with the default settings, or `geckodriver` if you choose firefox.
+You will need `chromium-chromedriver` system package installed as well for selenium to be able to work with the default settings, or `geckodriver` if you choose firefox.

 You may also have to have support for `xvfb` on your underlying O/S.